 What brands does Coca-Cola own?

-The Coca-Cola Company owns a portfolio of brands, beyond the Coca-Cola drink, which comprise:
+The Coca-Cola Company owns a portfolio of brands beyond the Coca-Cola drink, which comprises:

-- Georgia a coffee brand sold mainly in Japan.
+- Georgia is a coffee brand sold mainly in Japan.

-- Ice Dew a water brand sold in China
+- Ice Dew is a water brand sold in China

 - Diet Coke/Coca-Cola Light